 And in the wind of this bliss, we find death.

 Inexplicable and sudden, death seems to be on a spree where anyone can be taken.
 I’ve watched my sister depart with preparation.
 I’ve been saddened by the loss of a hero, despite my subconscious anticipation.
-From those closely woven to my lifeline, to creative juggernauts whose expression cascades across my generation – death is going ham in 2016.
+From those closely woven to my lifeline to creative juggernauts whose expression cascades across my generation – death is going ham.
 It cannot be stopped, yet I pray for its deceleration.

 Then appears the question… are you ready?